fsspec/filesystem_spec/docs/source/developer.rst

-Note that not all of the methods need to be implemented: for example, some implementations may be read-only, in which case things like ``pipe``, ``put``, ``touch``, ``rm``, etc., can be left as not-implemented (or you might implement them are raise PermissionError, OSError 30 or some read-only exception).
+Note that not all of the methods need to be implemented: for example, some implementations may be read-only, in which case things like ``pipe``, ``put``, ``touch``, ``rm``, etc., can be left as not-implemented (or you might implement them and raise PermissionError, OSError 30 or some read-only exception).

 We may eventually refactor ``AbstractFileSystem`` to split the default implementation,